Offer and pre-employment checks

-If successful, we will issue an offer of appointment.
-The offer of appointment will be conditional and subject to the following pre-employment checks:-
+If successful in your application, a conditional offer of employment will be issued.
+The offer will be conditional and subject to the pre-employment checks.

-In line with the Immigration, Asylum and Nationality Act 2006, all candidates applying for SFRS roles must be eligible to live and work in the UK.
-Documented evidence of eligibility will be requested from candidates as part of the selection process and this will require to be checked and verified.
+All candidates applying for SFRS roles must be eligible to live and work in the UK.
+This is in line with the Immigration, Asylum and Nationality Act 2006.
+Documented evidence of eligibility will be requested from candidates as part of the selection process.
+This will need to be checked and verified.

 Receipt of satisfactory references

 You will be asked to provide details of two referees.

 The referees should be:

 - two individuals who have known you for at least 12 months

 - who know you in a work capacity or can comment on your ability to carry out the role applied for

 - not be related to you in any way

 At least one of these should be from your current employer, where possible.
 You should have been employed with them for at least 12 months prior to submitting your application.